 New 'China Plan' published - the Scottish Government's 'China Plan' was announced by the Scottish National Party administration, see the news release and the Plan itself.

 University of Abertay boosts links in Shanghai - Dundee's University of Abertay signed a memorandum of understanding with Shanghai University, committing both institutions to jointly explore the potential for academic collaboration in a number of areas including exchange visits by students and staff.
-For details, see this news release.

 Education agreement - during her visit to China, Cabinet Secretary for Education and Learning Fiona Hyslop signed a 'Memorandum of Understanding' on education with the Chinese government.
 See this news release - the full text of the MoU is here.